Northwest Fresno neighbors speak out against development of apartment complex

 Before developer Dirk Poeschel can convert the site, he'll have to get the City's approval.

-The area is currently zoned for commercial property, and many neighbors say they want to keep it that way.
+The area is currently zoned for commercial property, and many neighbors said they want to keep it that way.

-"We want it to be developed but we want it to be developed smartly," says Vicki Allen-Westburg, one neighbor.
+"We want it to be developed but we want it to be developed smartly," said Vicki Allen-Westburg, one neighbor.

-Allen-Westburg lives near the proposed site and claims an apartment complex that size will be detrimental to her neighborhood.
+Allen-Westburg lives near the proposed site and claimed an apartment complex that size will be detrimental to her neighborhood.

 "Don't change the plan, don't change the zoning.
 This is what we as homeowners were told was going to be there, and if you change the plan to 160 housing, will it directly affect me?
 Yes.
 Could it drop my property values?
 Most likely."